Prisoners: health in prison

 Key points:

-• Additionally, the AUDIT questionnaire from the Scottish Prisoner Survey 2017 is available with the results grouped into drinking risk categories (AUDIT-Prisoner-Survey-2017.xlsx).
+- Additionally, the AUDIT questionnaire from the Scottish Prisoner Survey 2017 is available with the results grouped into drinking risk categories (AUDIT-Prisoner-Survey-2017.xlsx).
 Among prisoners who completed the 2017 AUDIT assessment, 63% had an alcohol use disorder.
 Just under one third (31%) were classed as possibly alcohol dependent, 27% were hazardous drinkers and 6% were harmful drinkers.
-There are no directly comparable figures on the general population in Scotland, but figures published from 2019 and 2021 in the Scottish Health Survey indicate less than 2% of the general population were classed as possibly alcohol dependant or harmful drinkers.
-(Scottish Health Survey 2019, Scottish Health Sur)
+There are no directly comparable figures on the general population in Scotland, but figures published from 2019 and 2021 in the Scottish Health Survey indicate less than 2% of the general population were classed as possibly alcohol dependent or harmful drinkers.
+(Scottish Health Survey 2021)

 Drug Misuse